vezzolter/DSA/DataStructures/LinkedList/List.md

 ## Types of Lists
-When it comes to classification, there are broadly three types of lists: singly linked list, doubly linked list and cirular linked list.
+When it comes to classification, there are broadly three types of lists: singly linked list, doubly linked list and circular linked list.
 While these types share some common ideas, each possesses distinctive characteristics.
 The choice between them depends on the specific requirements of the case at hand.

 **Singly Linked List** — is a list, each node contains only one pointer to the next node in the sequence, enabling unidirectional traversal: forward from the head to the tail.
 The last node's "next pointer" points to nullptr, indicating the end of the list.
 <p align="center"><img src="./Images/ListStructureSingly.png"/></p>